JouniVatanen/Survo-help/README.md

 # Survo-help
-Survo help repository including all the necessary files to create Survo help web page.https://d3l3g8x9oq84ue.cloudfront.net/
+Survo help repository including all the necessary files to create Survo help web page.
+* Link to Survo-help webpage https://d3l3g8x9oq84ue.cloudfront.net/

 ## EDT-files and examples of html-files it creates
 * SURVO-HLP // All the settings.
 Activate this before anything!